johnvenn/openenclave/docs/DesignDocs/Protected_Code_Loader_Proposal.md

 ## Encryption Algorithms in Protected Code Loader
-Using AES-128-GCM as the encryption/decryption algorithm, currently from openssl lib, upon enclave loading, using sgx-ssl lib
+Using AES-128-GCM as the encryption/decryption algorithm, currently from openssl lib, upon enclave loading, may consider switch to mbedtls lib in OE SDK.

 ## Deliver the Encryption Key in a secure way
 On protecting the IP sections in enclave image, a key is required for encryption in the host and for